cohenlior/ViewModel-Retrofit-NewsApi/README.md

 ## The app has following packages:

 * model- contains a data entity class which represents the data object for the response.
-* network- Service classes that manages API calls.
+* network- service classes that manages API calls.
 * ui- main activity and fragments with a recyclerView adapter.
 * viewModel- classes for storing and managing UI-ralated data.